 Mark Insull was one of my favorite people.
 I suspect he was a favorite for many others, too.

-His good looks (that included a luxuriant head of hair), a very proper British accent, and his simply daffy sense of humor were simply irresistible to anyone who came into his orbit.
+His good looks (that included a luxuriant head of hair), a proper British accent, and his simply daffy sense of humor were irresistible to anyone who came into his orbit.

-What really got me was his vocabulary.
+What got me was his vocabulary.
 It was amazing.

 Let me illustrate.

 Mark started working at CEB a year before I did.
-Because we were two of the least young people in the San Francisco office, we bonded instantly.
-On day one we went to lunch.
+Because we were two of the tiniest young people in the San Francisco office, we bonded instantly.
+On day one, we went to lunch.

-“Well Jim, this job has me totally flummoxed!
+“Well, Jim, this job has me flummoxed!
 I can’t help you, good luck!
 Ha ha ha!”

-Honestly, I can’t remember anyone in my life who ever used the word “flummoxed.”
-Haven’t heard it since.
+Honestly, I can’t remember anyone who ever used the word “flummoxed.”
+I haven’t heard it since.

 Mark and I became friends.
 Lots of lunches.

 You can learn a lot about people going to lunch with them.
-You learn what matters to them, and how they think.
-If you were with Mark it also meant lots of laughs in between tales of work and his devotion to his family.
+You know what matters to them and how they think.
+If you were with Mark, it also meant lots of laughs between tales of work and his devotion to his family.

-During those lunches I learned about Mark’s meeting Anne Marie.
+During those lunches, I learned about Mark’s meeting with Anne Marie.
 An American college professor (Ann Marie) and a used car salesman from the UK (Mark) meet in San Francisco.
 An unlikely pair, perhaps.
-Regardless, he was totally smitten.
+Regardless, he was smitten.

 They married and had two beautiful daughters, Charlotte and Rachel.
 He was so proud that both of them were college graduates.
 From good schools, too.
 Something he hadn’t done.
-“Sort of makes the crazy work thing worthwhile!” he told me just two weeks ago in what would be our last conversation.
+“Sort of makes the crazy work thing worthwhile!” he told me two weeks ago in our last conversation.